 Whatever your budget, I’d look at the following areas:

 - Old Montreal – Great for all the historic architecture, attractions, and sightseeing, but also more expensive and quite touristy.
 Good if you haven’t got lots of time and want things on your doorstep.

 - The Plateau – The ‘cool’ area around St-Laurent Boulevard, Mont-Royal Avenue and St-Denis Avenue with lots of cute independent shops, smaller bars/clubs, and restaurants.
-A bit of neighborhood feel, but I like that.
-It’s pretty affordable, and my favorite area.
+A bit of neighbourhood feel, but I like that.
+It’s pretty affordable, and my favourite area.